Buckeye Balls

 Instructions

-- Roll into balls and freeze 15–20 mins.
+- Roll into 14 to 16 balls and freeze for 15 to 20 minutes.

-- Dip each ball halfway in chocolate.
+- Dip each ball halfway into the chocolate, leaving the buckeye top exposed.

-- Chill again to set.
+- Chill again until the shell sets.

 What protein powder do you like to use in these?